-2013 2012
+2014 2013

 As at March 31 Carrying Value Approx Fair Value Carrying Value Approx Fair Value

 Available for sale

-Cash 19,043 19,043 4,034 4,034
+Cash 11,783 11,783 19,043 19,043

 Financial assets/liabilities at fair value

 through net earnings or loss

-Cash equivalents 93 93 1,457 1,457
+Cash equivalents 3 3 93 93

-Derivative liabilities 12 12 12 12
+Derivative liabilities 7 7 12 12

-Held-to-maturity
+Financial assets/liabilities at fair value

+through other comprehensive income

+Derivative liabilities 5,267 5,267

+Held-to-maturity4

-Cash equivalents 17,505 17,505 2,209 2,209
+Cash equivalents 59,579 59,579 17,505 17,505

-Restricted short-term investments 35,575 35,575 35,705 35,705
+Restricted short-term investments 35,792 35,792 35,575 35,575

-Other short-term investments 43,403 43,403 26,880 26,880
+Other short-term investments 81,006 81,006 43,403 43,403

 Loans and receivables

-Trade and other receivables 18,118 18,118 42,341 42,341
+Trade and other receivables 16,577 16,577 18,118 18,118

-Long-term loan receivable 24,515 24,515 24,515 24,515
+Long-term loan receivable5 24,515 24,515 24,515 24,515

 Other financial liabilities

-Accounts payable and accrued liabilities 51,803 51,803 50,708 50,708
+Accounts payable and accrued liabilities 48,134 48,134 51,803 51,803

-Short-term debt 17,737 17,737

-Interest payable on long-term debt 18,063 18,063 18,249 18,249
+Interest payable on long-term debt 19,634 19,634 18,063 18,063

-Provisions 50,839 50,839 47,022 47,022
+Provisions 51,801 51,801 50,839 50,839

-Long-term debt, including current portion 1,286,212 1,486,749 1,294,232 1,491,008
+Long-term debt, including current portion 1,336,781 1,515,137 1,286,212 1,486,749

-- 1 Measured at fair value with revaluation gains and losses included in other comprehensive income until the asset is removed from the balance sheet.
+- 1 Measured at fair value with revaluation gains and losses included in other comprehensive income until the asset is removed from the statement of financial position.

 Due to the nature of this financial instrument, carrying value approximates fair value. - 2 Measured at fair value with all gains and losses included in net earnings in the period in which they arise.
 Fair values for the derivative liabilities have been estimated using period-end market rates.
-These fair values approximate the amount that the Group would pay to settle the contract at March 31. - 3 Measured at amortized cost.
-Due to the nature of these financial instruments and/or short-term maturity of these financial instruments, carrying value approximates fair value except as noted. - 4 Measured at amortized cost.
-Carrying value approximates fair value as the rate of return is variable and is expected to return a market rate of interest. - 5 Carrying value is measured at amortized cost using the effective interest rate method. - 6 Fair value is calculated by discounting the future cash flows of each debt issue at the estimated yield to maturity for the same or similar issues at March 31, or by using available quoted market prices.
+These fair values approximate the amount that the Group would pay to settle the contract at the date of the statement of financial position. - 3 If the hedge is effective, measured at fair value with all gains and losses initially included in other comprehensive income in the period in which they arise and subsequently in net earnings or loss when realized or when the hedge ceases to be effective.
+If the hedge is ineffective, measured at fair value with all gains and losses recognized in net earnings or loss.
+Fair values for the derivative liabilities have been estimated using period-end market rates.
+These fair values approximate the amount that the Group would pay to settle the contract at the date of the statement of financial position. - 4 Measured at amortized cost.
+Due to the nature of these financial instruments and/or short-term maturity of these financial instruments, carrying value approximates fair value except as noted. - 5 Measured at amortized cost.
+Carrying value approximates fair value as the rate of return is variable and is expected to return a market rate of interest. - 6 Carrying value is measured at amortized cost using the effective interest rate method. - 7 Fair value is calculated by discounting the future cash flows of each debt issue at the estimated yield to maturity for the same or similar issues at the date of the statement of financial position, or by using available quoted market prices.